Types of Cancer Treatment

 Chemotherapy is a type of cancer treatment that uses drugs to kill cancer cells.
 Learn how chemotherapy works against cancer, why it causes side effects, and how it is used with other cancer treatments.

-Learn about immunotherapy, a type of cancer treatment that helps your immune system fight cancer.
+Immunotherapy is a type of treatment that helps your immune system fight cancer.
+Get information about the types of immunotherapy and what you can expect during treatment.

 Hormone therapy is a treatment that slows or stops the growth of breast and prostate cancers that use hormones to grow.
 Learn about the types of hormone therapy and side effects that may happen.